JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 ### The annotation list and more navigation

-The annotations list now contains a summary of the points you've placed.
+The annotations list, in the "ANNOTATIONS" section, now contains a summary of the points you've placed.
 Not every point is listed--that would quickly get unwieldy--but the "interesting" points are.
 By default, the list includes every root point, endpoint, and branch point.
 It does not include points along a linear chain.
 But it also includes points that have some kind of user annotation attached to them (discussed elsewhere in the documentation).
 If you're following closely, there will only be two points in the annotation list at this time, the root point and the endpoint.

-{{< imglink src="../images-tracing/annotation-list.png" link="../images-tracing/annotation-list.png" alt="annotation list with two entries" >}}
+{{< imglink src="../images-tracing/annotation-list.png" link="../images-tracing/annotation-list.png" alt="annotation list with two entries" width="373px" >}}

 Both the annotation list and the neuron list can be used for navigation.